abishekrsrikaanth/Laravel4_StripeHelper/README.md

 "anthonyvipond/stripehelper": "dev-master"
 ~~~

-Run `composer update` to download the dependency.
+Run `composer install` to download the dependency.

 Add the ServiceProvider to your provider array within `app/config/app.php`: